quaogeorge/Alx_DjangoLearnLab/django_blog/README.md

  - Run migrations
  - Register or use superuser
  - Create a post, visit the post detail page, post a comment, edit/delete it.

+ # Tagging System
+- Add tags when creating/editing a post using comma-separated values.
+- Tags turn into clickable links on the post detail page.
+- Clicking a tag filters posts by that tag.

+# Search
+- Search bar at the top accepts keywords.
+- Search looks in post title, content, and tag names.
+- Results displayed on /search/?q=<term>.